 Our second accommodation is located deep in the Tara River canyon where wolves and bears still roam.

 The family-run lodge has a natural design that blends right into the surrounding forest, and is purposefully minimalist, letting the unforgettable landscapes do all the talking.

 Our third hotel may be remote, but its got big-city standards.

 Hotel Soa is located in one of the most breathtaking areas of Durmitor National Park.
 It’s a remote region surrounded by mountains and forests.
 But despite being in the middle of nowhere, you can expect big-city standards and luxe, spacious suites.

-On our tour, we’ve booked junior suites which are equipped with queen-size beds, sofas, monsoon showers, comfy robes, and slippers.
+The cozy rooms are equipped with queen-size beds, sofas, monsoon showers, comfy robes, and slippers.